rhaiscript/rhai-dylib/README.md

 - [ ] Update seeds for ahash.
 - [ ] Add examples.
 - [ ] Add some unit & integration tests.
+- [ ] the "internals" feature is necessary for the impl of the module resolver.
+We should directly merge that into Rhai itself.